quora/pyanalyze/docs/type_evaluation.md

             return _T

 This makes it easier to see at a glance what the difference is between various overloads.

+Other features of type evaluation, as proposed here, include customizable error messages, branching on the type of an argument, and branching on whether an argument was provided as a positional or keyword argument.

+Type evaluation functions can replace most complex overloads with simpler, more readable code.
+They solve a number of
+problems:

+- Error messages involving overloads are often hard to read.
+  Type evaluation functions enable the author of a function to provide custom error messages that clearly point out the issue in the user's code.
+- Complex overloads can be difficult to understand and write.
+  Type evaluation functions provide a more natural interface that is closer to how such functions are written at runtime.
+- The precise behavior of overloads is not specified and varies across type checkers.
+The behavior of type evaluation functions is more precisely specified.
+- Type evaluation functions provide ways to implement several type system features that have been previously requested, including:
+  - Marking a function, parameter, or parameter type as deprecated.
+  - Accepting `Sequence[str]` but not `str`.

 ## Specification